An Advanced Endoscopy Device for:Esophageal Mucosal Resection

 Meet the Interscope Management Team

-Jeffery Ryan Jr.
+Jeffery Ryan, Jr.

 Co-Founder, President & CEO

-Jeffery Ryan has more than 12 years of marketing and sales experience in the medical device industry.
+Jeffery Ryan, Jr., has more than 12 years of marketing and sales experience in the medical device industry.
 Prior to Interscope, Mr. Ryan earned his experience with Medtronic Surgical Technologies and Smith and Nephew Orthopedics in direct sales with increasing leadership roles.
 He earned several high accolades including multiple Presidents Club Awards, Sales Excellence Awards and Top Graduate.
 Continue Reading →

-Ramon Franco Jr.
+Ramon A. Franco Jr., MD

 Co-Founder, Chief Scientific Officer